elenderg/PAL-1000/instruções de compilação.md

 `Repeat.`

-151. We begin with the "finalize" routines, that the programmer never sees.
+151. We begin with the "_finalize_" routines, that the programmer never sees.
 These are used to clean up any string memory that may have been automatically allocated on the Heap.
 And these are the routines that add those routines to the routine list (as if we had found them in the source code):

 `To add the finalize routine for a type:`
 `If the type is nil, exit.`
 `If the compiler's abort flag is set, exit.`
 `If the type should not be finalized, exit.`
-`If the type's name is "string", add the finalize routine for the type (string); exit.` `If the type can be reduced to "string", exit.  \ prevents generation of finalizer for derived string types ` `Add the finalize routine for the type (record).`
+`If the type's name is "_string", add the finalize routine for the type (string); exit.` `If the type can be reduced to "_string", exit.  \ prevents generation of finalizer for derived string types ` `Add the finalize routine for the type (record).`